hoangtrungnguyen1010/keyword-extractor-viet-gpu/README.md

 This implementation took inspiration from the simple yet intuitive and powerful method of [KeyBERT](https://github.com/MaartenGr/KeyBERT/), applied for the Vietnamese language.
 PhoBERT are used to generate both document-level embeddings and word-level embeddings for extracted N-grams.
 Cosine similarity is then used to compute which N-grams are most similar to the document-level embedding, thus can be perceived as most representative of the document.
 Preprocessing catered to the Vietnamese language was applied.

+Test with your own documents at [KeyBERTVi Space](https://huggingface.co/spaces/tpha4308/keybertvi-app).

 <a name="gettingstarted"/></a>
 ## 2. Getting Started
 <a name="installation"/></a>